KnowageLabs/Knowage-Documentation/functionalities-guide/AnalyticalDocument/ka_dev_analyticaldoc.rst

 Correlation through LOV and drivers
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-In previous Section 5.4 we saw how to set correlation through the GUI available in the document detail panel, but there is also the   possibility to get the same result using the link between LOV and analytical drivers.
+In previous sections we saw how to set correlation through the GUI available in the document detail panel, but there is also the   possibility to get the same result using the link between LOV and analytical drivers.
 More in depth, the user must have previously   configured a driver that runs values that can be used in the "where" clause of a SQL query.
 Then the user must set a query-type LOV using the syntax

-We stress that the *AD_name* is the name of the driver the administrator is trying to reach.
+We stress that the ``AD_name`` is the name of the driver the administrator is trying to reach.
 Syntax for setting correlation through LOV configuration is:

 .. code-block:: bash
   :caption: Syntax for setting correlation through LOV configuration